reactioncommerce/reaction-docs/README.md

 This repository contains source for Reaction Commerce documentation.

-The `master` and `development` branches are both published to <https://docs.reactioncommerce.com>
+All pushed branches are published to <https://docs.reactioncommerce.com>

 ## Contributing

-Pull requests should be made to the `development` branches.
+Pull requests should be made to the `master` branches.

 ### Style